damolinx/vscode-bookmarks/README.md

 # Bookmarks for VS Code

-This extension helps you efficiently manage and track files or specific locations within your projects.
-Use it to leave breadcrumbs while debugging, navigate your code more easily, or quickly switch between tasks by bookmarking all open editors.
+This extension helps you manage and organize files or specific locations within your projects.
+Use it to bookmark lines while debugging, navigate your code more easily, and switch between tasks by bookmarking all open editors.

 - Save bookmarks globally or per workspace.
 - Organize bookmarks into folders.